 A new furnace will cost thousands of dollars.
 The amount of energy the furnace requires to operate can assist you in recouping this cost.
 The more efficient the furnace, the less it costs to run, and the more savings you see.

 Most new furnaces have higher energy-efficiency ratings than older furnaces.
 You can maximize the savings from a new furnace by choosing one with a high efficiency rating.
 According to the American Council for An Energy-Efficient Economy, a furnace that is 95 percent efficient means a $47 savings per $100 over an old furnace that only has a 50 percent efficiency rating.
 If your annual fuel bill is normally $1,300, this means a $611 yearly savings.
 Of course, the more you use the furnace, the greater the savings as a result of efficiency.

 Just because your old furnace used one type of fuel doesn’t mean you should automatically go with the same fuel when you upgrade.
 With help from a trusted HVAC professional, consider your options.
 Most likely, if you already operate a natural gas furnace, that will be your best bet for a replacement.
 You’ll already have your gas connections and venting in place, and natural gas prices are relatively low these days as a result of ramped-up domestic natural gas production.
 However, you never know; you may find out that an alternative source makes more sense.

 Contact Stack Today To Discuss Your Furnace Installation

-If you live in the greater Cleveland area and want to discuss a furnace installation,p please contact us at Stack Heating and Cooling today.
+If you live in the greater Cleveland area and want to discuss a furnace installation,p please contact us at Stack Heating, Cooling, Plumbing and Electric today.
 We can help you choose the best furnace system for your home.

 Our goal is to help educate our customers in Cleveland, Ohio about energy and home comfort issues (specific to HVAC systems).
 For more information about furnace installation and other HVAC topics, download our free Home Comfort Resource guide.